 Open: Mon – Sat 11 am – 7 pm, Sun 12 noon – 7 pm

-Once you’re done with dinner, you might want to spend a little time saying goodbye to this beautiful city.
+Once you’re done with dinner, you might want to spend a little time saying goodbye to this beautiful city before wrapping up your one day in Amsterdam.
 After all, you’ve only got a few hours left.
-The way I would do it would be to talk a walk around Prinseneiland, which is just slightly north of the Lieve restaurant.
+The way I would do it would be to talk a walk around Prinseneiland.
 This neighborhood is one of the city’s most peaceful and picturesque.
-You enter it by going over an old-fashioned bridge, and as you wander the cobblestone streets, you’ll pass lush flower gardens and tall buildings with iconic red shutters.
-Go a little farther north and you’ll make it to the Westerdok, which is lined with sailboat after beautiful sailboat… and even has a floating playground on two repurposed boats.
+You enter by going over an old-fashioned bridge, and as you wander the cobblestone streets, you’ll pass lush flower gardens and tall buildings with iconic red shutters.
+Go a little farther north and you’ll make it to the Westerdok, which is lined with sailboat after beautiful sailboat … and even has a floating playground on two repurposed boats!

 Not Ready for Bed Yet?

-If you’re still hungry for more, you’re sure to find something in the Westergasfabriek area of Westerpark.
+If you’re still hungry for more during your one day in Amsterdam, you’re sure to find something in the Westergasfabriek area of Westerpark.
 Thursday to Saturday, you’ll find upbeat, danceable rock and an energetic crowd at Pacific Parc.
 It can tend to get a bit crowded, but entrance is always free and it’s generally a really good time.
 If that’s a little too much for you, you can also find numerous other bars in Westergasfabriek.

 +31 (0)20 488 7778